ManOfFlash/DiskCacheControl/README.md

 turn it off

 # Additional info
-Tested on SATA HDD in AHCI mode.
-x64 build provided just for case, 32-bit binary works fine on x64 windows.
+Tested on SATA HDD in AHCI mode on Win10 x64 x64 build provided just for case, 32-bit binary works fine on x64 windows.

 # Developer tools